yetulaxman/rstudio-openshift/README.md

 # rstudio-daki (Work in progress)

-Building data analytics tools using [RStudio](https://www.rstudio.com/) for notebooks environment at csc.
-This repository contains many openshift templates borrowed from other [CSC Github repository](https://github.com/CSCfi/rstudio-openshift).
+Building data analytics tools using [RStudio](https://www.rstudio.com/) for notebooks environment at CSC.
+This repository contains openshift templates borrowed from other [CSC Github repository](https://github.com/CSCfi/rstudio-openshift).

 ## Customise rstudio with necessary packages for DAKI